Gas rebate credit cards

 Gas rebate credit cards or gas cashback cards became popular in the United States in the wake of the 2000s energy crisis and the rising price of gasoline.

-Benefits
+Rebate concept

+Shell is credited for introducing the gas rebate card in 1992 through the launch of the first MasterCard that came with 3 percent rebate.
+A year later, the rebate was increased to 5 percent on gas bought at its stations.
 The appeal of a gas rebate credit card is that cardholders obtain a sure percent of the sum they consume on gasoline each month in the form of a rebate check at the end of the year.
 It works similarly to a cashback discount recognition card with the exception that the gasoline discount is frequently applied each month, rather than each year, which makes the savings easier to view for most consumers.
 Companies provide an average of 3% APR on new gas rebate credit cards.